s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 1. `write` This syscall outputs something on the screen using UART device.
 It accepts a buffer with the text to be printed as the first argument.
 1. `clone` This syscall creates a new user thread.
 The location of the stack for the newly created thread is passed as the first argument.
 1. `malloc` This system call allocates a memory page for a user process.
-There is no analog of this syscall in Linux (and I think in any other OS as well) The only reason why we need it is that RPi OS doesn't implement virtual memory yet, and all user processes work with physical memory.
+There is no analog of this syscall in Linux (and I think in any other OS as well.)
+The only reason why we need it is that RPi OS doesn't implement virtual memory yet, and all user processes work with physical memory.
 That's why each process needs a way to figure out which memory page isn't occupied and can be used. `malloc` syscall return pointer to the newly allocated page or -1 in case of an error.
 1. `exit` Each process must call this syscall after it finishes execution.
 It will do all necessary cleanup.

 All syscalls are defined in the [sys.c](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.c) file.
 There is also an array [sys_call_table](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.c) that contains pointers to all syscall handlers.
 Each syscall has a "syscall number" — this is just an index in the `sys_call_table` array.
 All syscall numbers are defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/include/sys.h#L6) — they are used by the assembler code to specify which syscall we are interested in.
 Let's use `write` syscall as an example and take a look at the syscall wrapper function.
 You can find it [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.S#L4).